knutkirkhorn/coinmarketcap-reward-notifier/README.md

 - `DISCORD_WEBHOOK_TOKEN`
     - Token for the Discord Webhook
 - `WAIT_TIMEOUT` ***(optional)***
-    - The time interval in milliseconds between each check of character staminas.
+    - The time interval in milliseconds between each check of CoinMarketCap rewards.
     - Default: `3600000` (60 minutes)

 ## License